jocortems/cncfstack-demo/srini-padala/cluster-creation.md

 kubectl apply -f cluster-issuer.yaml --namespace ingress-basic
 ```
 ## Setup External DNS
+Facilitates the creation of the DNS record in the DNS zone
 ```
 # Create a service principal to setup external dns
 az ad sp create-for-rbac -n aks-demo-externaldns-sp